x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

 ### Step 7: Create an IntraOrganizationConnector from your Office 365 tenant to your on-premises Exchange organization

 You must define a target address for your mailboxes that are hosted in your on-premises organization.
-If you organization’s primary SMTP adddress is "contoso.com", this would be "contoso.com".
+If you organization's primary SMTP adddress is "contoso.com", this would be "contoso.com".
 You must also define the external Autodiscover endpoint for your on-premises organization.
 If your company is "contoso.com" this is usually either of the following:

 - https://autodiscover.\<your primary SMTP domain\>/autodiscover/autodiscover.svc

 - https://\<your primary SMTP domain\>/autodiscover/autodiscover.svc

 > [!NOTE]